Mudlet/Mudlet/README.md

 ## Cross-Platform love

 We believe in making Mudlet available to people on all major platforms, and we work on keeping cross-platform compatibility right from start.
-Mudlet will be available on Linux (both 32bit and 64bit), Windows, and Macs.
+Mudlet is available on Linux (both 32bit and 64bit), Windows, and Macs; work is currently in progress by one interested developer to add support for FreeBSD as a secondary platform i.e. we think it will work but the testing may be limited and *your milage may vary*.

 ## And many other things…

 Such as package creation / sharing, 3D mapper are in our plans.
-You’re welcome to suggest ideas, too!
+You’re welcome to suggest ideas, too (and if you can impliment them, that is even greater)!

 ## Compiling